MateoLiberatore/.Zip/README.md

 # .Zip

+run pyhton3 zip.py

-Enter the corresponding file path at the input to compress the file
+Enter the corresponding file path to compress the file or folder